-In 1992, the Campus Sexual Assault Victims' Bill of Rights was signed into law as an added part of the Clery Act.
-This law requires all public and private universities and colleges that participate in federal student aid programs to provide victims of sexual assault with certain basic rights.
+In 1992, the Campus Sexual Assault Victims' Bill of Rights became law as an added part of the Clery Act.
+This law requires all public and private universities and colleges that take part in federal student aid programs to provide victims of sexual assault with certain basic rights.
 The law guarantees rights to survivors, accusers, and the accused.

-The accused and the accuser are required to have the same opportunity to have others present (such as a support person or witness) at any disciplinary proceeding, and both must be informed of the outcome of any disciplinary proceeding.
-Survivors are entitled to receive notice of:
+The accused and the accuser have the same opportunity to have others present (such as a support person or witness) at any disciplinary proceeding.
+Both must know of the outcome of any disciplinary proceeding.
+College students have the right to receive notice of:

-Schools that violate this law can lose their eligibility to participate in federal student aid programs or be fined up to $35,000.
-If you believe that a school has failed to comply with this law, you can file a complaint under Title IX with the U.S. Department of Education.
+Schools or school districts that violate this law can lose their eligibility to take part in federal student aid programs or pay fines up to $35,000.
+If you believe a school has failed to follow this law, you can file a complaint under Title IX with the U.S. Department of Education.

-If you're a survivor of a sexual assault on campus, there are people and organizations that can help.
+If you're a survivor of a sexual assault on campus, some people and organizations can help.
 You can report the crime to the local police department.
 There are also organizations, such as RAINN, where you can find helpful resources for victims of sexual assault.